-The keynote speaker, Professor Michael Ikupolati, who delivered a paper on ‘Budgeting and Funding: Effective Tools for Sustainable Tourism at the just-concluded Nigeria Tourism Investors Forum and Exhibition (NTIFE) disclosed this in Abuja on Tuesday.
+The keynote speaker, Professor Michael Ikupolati, who delivered a paper on ‘Budgeting and Funding: Effective Tools for Sustainable Tourism at the just-concluded Nigeria Tourism Investors Forum and Exhibition (NTIFE), disclosed this in Abuja on Tuesday.

 According to him “The Committee will develop a framework for tourism development through effective budgeting and funding of tourism activities and templates for tourism stakeholders in Nigeria as well as develop a capacity building template for tourism budgeting and funding.”

-“Nigeria has a great potential in the tourism sector and the time to take positive steps in the right direction is now.
+“Nigeria has great potential in the tourism sector and the time to take positive steps in the right direction is now.
 All of the above can only be done if we good leaders in Government and in the various organizations operating within the Culture and Tourism sector of the Nigerian economy.”

 “By putting the tourist numbers in relation to the population of Nigeria, the result is much more comparable picture; with 0.025 tourists per resident, Nigeria ranked 164th in the world.
 In Western Africa, it ranked 8th.